c4pt000/Tanya-Kate-RealDoll-mod-sophiabot/README.md

-# * broken as of current don't use to build on
+# * once deployed talk to the bot with ./tanya-kate in the root directory

 template build design is garbage from too many variables inter mixing into disconnected logical meanings to an extent, (too many chefs spoil the soup -<